donovan-h-parks/RefineM/README.md

 ```
 >refinem taxon_profile -c 40 <gene_output_dir> <stats_output_dir>/scaffold_stats.tsv <reference_db> <reference_taxonomy> <taxon_profile_output_dir>
 ```
 where <gene_output_dir> is the output of the call_genes command, <stats_output_dir>/scaffold_stats.tsv is the output from the scaffold_stats command as discussed [above](#removing-contamination-based-on-genomic-properties), and the <reference_db> and <reference_taxonomy> are used as reference database for assigning taxonomic classifications to individual genes based on a top hit criteria.
-The file format for the reference files is discussed [below](#file-formats).
-I plan to make pre-built reference files avaliable in the future, but they are not yet ready for public use.
-Results will be written to <taxon_profile_output_dir>.
+Reference files and their format are discussed [below](#reference-database-and-taxonomy-files).

 Scaffolds with divergent taxonomic assignments can then be identified with:
 ```